wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/partner-twilio-nodejs-how-to-use-voice-sms.md

 * Signing up for an Azure account, if you don't have one already
 * Using the Azure admin console to create a new website
 * Adding source control support (we will assume you used git)
-* Creating a file `server.js` with a simple node.js web application
+* Creating a file `server.js` with a simple node.js web site
 * Deploying this simple application to Azure

 <a id="twiliomodule"/>